Richard Fortey: Natural History Museum, London

-He studies trilobites and graptolites, especially those from the Ordovician and their systematics, evolution and modes of life; he is also involved in research on Ordovician palaeogeography and correlation; arthropod evolution, especially the origin of major groups and the relationships between divergence times, as revealed by molecular evidence and the fossil record.
+His speciality was trilobites and graptolites, especially those from the Ordovician and their systematics, evolution and modes of life.
+He was also involved in research on Ordovician palaeogeography and correlation; arthropod evolution, especially the origin of major groups and the relationships between divergence times, as revealed by molecular evidence and the fossil record.

 His scientific output includes over 250 papers on trilobites, Ordovician stratigraphy and palaeogeography.

-He is the author of popular science books on a range of subjects including geology, palaeontology, evolution and natural history.
+In addition, he was the author of popular science books on a range of subjects including geology, palaeontology, evolution and natural history, e.g. Trilobite! or Dry Store Room no.1.